Patient Engagement: The Foundation of Modern Care Delivery

 Recognize and respect cultural diversity among patients.
 Provide culturally competent care by understanding patients' beliefs, values, and practices.
 Tailor care plans accordingly to ensure cultural sensitivity.

-For example, if a patient from a different cultural background observes certain religious dietary restrictions, tailor their care plan to accommodate them to ensure their cultural sensitivity and better overall care.
+For example, if a patient from a different cultural background observes certain religious dietary restrictions, tailor their care plan accordingly to respect their beliefs and provide culturally sensitive, high-quality care.

 6. Patient Feedback Mechanisms